henriquecastror/open-code-community/content/post/2021-05-25 Applying the Bry-Boschan algorithm to identify turning points in macroeconomic data/index.md

 image:
   caption:
-  focal_point:
+  focal_point: Top
-  preview_only:
+  preview_only: no

 projects: []

 subtitle: null

 summary: null

-# DIGITE NA LISTA ABAIXO OS TRACKS DO SEU CODIGO
 tags:
 - Open Data

-# DIGITE NA LISTA ABAIXO O NOME DE TODOS OS AUTORES SEM ESPACOS
+- Open Code
 authors:
-  - LucasSchwarz
+- JeffersonColombo

 ---

   ## Applying the Bry-Boschan algorithm to identify turning points in macroeconomic data

   Identifying turning points in aggregate economic series represents a topic of great practical and academic interest, at least since the seminal work of Burns and Mitchell (1946).
 How do we know if the economy is in a recession?
 How do we know when it has ended?
 Can we establish a chronology of recessions and expansions for a given economy?